-On November 12, 2019, the Board created the Human Resources Committee.
-Members of the Human Resources Committee have to analyse, review and recommend to the Board recommendations about the compensation of the named executive officers, being the President and Chief Executive Officer, the Interim Chief Financial Officer of the Corporation and the President of Altius (collectively, the "Named Executive Officers").
-The Board, on recommendation of the Human

-Resources Committee, reviews quarterly the compensation paid to Named Executive Officers in relation with the Corporation's financial situation.
+Due to the size and history of the Corporation, the Board is responsible of establishing the compensation of the named executive officers, being the President and Chief Executive Officer, the Interim Chief Financial Officer of the Corporation and the President of Altius Healthcare Inc. ("Altius"), a wholly-owned subsidiary of the Corporation (collectively, the "Named Executive Officers").
+The Board reviews quarterly the compensation paid to Named Executive Officers in relation with the Corporation's financial situation.